 Reporters and respondents may be accompanied by one advisor throughout the student conduct process, provided that the involvement of the advisor does not result in an undue delay of the process.
 It is the responsibility of each party to coordinate scheduling with their advisor for any meetings or hearings.
 An advisor is a support person who is present to provide support to either a reporter or respondent during the student conduct process.
 As such, advisors may not speak, write, or otherwise communicate with an investigator, Case Resolution Coordinator, or panel and may not represent the reporter or respondent in the process.
+The advisor is not permitted to review any document or to attend any meeting in the absence of the Party they are assisting.
+Any submissions and information from the advisor will not be considered or accepted.
+If an advisor attempts to present information or submit documents on behalf of the Party, OCS will notify the Party and provide the Party a reasonable amount of time to submit the information or documents directly, however the OCS will not extend procedural deadlines for this reason.
+If the Party elects not to submit information or documents, the OCS will not consider such information in the investigation or resolution.
 Advisors may not engage in behavior or advocacy that harasses, abuses, or intimidates either party, a witness, or individuals involved in resolving the complaint.
-It is the responsibility of the party to coordinate scheduling with their advisor for any inquiry meetings, investigation meetings, or hearings.